Grace is a gift that seems to come unexpectedly when we’re open and available to receive it.

 Transformation can spring forth from our deepest challenges and let’s embrace them with the grace that we have inside us.

-Channelled via spirit on July 2019
+Channelled via spirit

 TO THE READERS OF THE CEDARS SPIRITUALIST CHURCH ONLINE WEBSITE.